 This award was established through the generous support of the Pendergast family in 2000 to honour the memory of a dedicated Canadian avocational archaeologist, the late James F. Pendergast (1921–2000).

-Deadline for Nominations: April 15 of each year
+Deadline for Nominations: March 15 of each year

 Nominations should be sent to: